 If you don't have the time or resources to do this research, see if a friend or relative can help.

-You can also try contacting your local carers' centre, Citizens Advice or the Carers UK Helpline (advice@carersuk.org).
+You can also try contacting your local carers' centre, Citizens Advice, POhWER (who provide advocacy services), Advicelocal or the Carers UK Helpline (advice@carersuk.org).

 Writing the complaint

 When you make your complaint: